UWPCE-PythonCert/ProgrammingInPython/_sources/topics/01-setting_up/github_classroom.rst.txt

 After that command, git will be "in" the develop branch -- anything you change will only be reflected in that branch.

-.. note:: A git "branch" is an independent "part" of a repo where you can write and change code, create and delete files, etc, and it will be kept separate from the main code.
+.. note:: A git "branch" is an independent "version" of your code where you can write and change code, create and delete files, etc, and it will be kept separate from the main code.
 When you are happy with this version, it can be merged into the main branch.
 For the purposed of this course, it will not be merged into the main branch until it has been reviewed, and both you and your instructors think its done.

-7) Check the git status
+c) Check the git status

 ::